Per incuriam

 Per incuriam, literally translated as "through lack of care" is a device within the common law system of judicial precedent.
 A finding of per incuriam means that a previous court judgment has failed to pay attention to relevant statutory provision or precedents.

 The significance of a judgment having been decided per incuriam is that it need not be followed by a lower court.
 Ordinarily, the rationes of a judgment is binding upon lower courts in similar cases.
-However, a lower court is free to depart from a decision of a superior court where that earlier judgment was decided per incuriam.
+However, a lower court is free to depart from a decision of a superior court if the earlier judgment was decided per incuriam.